osohq/oso/docs/using/frameworks/flask.rst

 Requiring authorization
 ~~~~~~~~~~~~~~~~~~~~~~~

-The :py:meth:`flask_oso.FlaskOso.authorize` function provides a flexible API for
-authorization.  ``flask_oso`` does not dictate where this call should occur.
-See :doc:`/getting-started/application/patterns` for more on where oso can be
-integrated.

 One downside to calling :py:meth:`flask_oso.FlaskOso.authorize`
 explicitly within route handlers is that the check might be forgotten.
 To help detect this, the